Toppedyk/InterviewPrep/LPL/LPLStudy.md

 A filter string will pull down the entire data set and then apply the defined filters, resulting in more computinging power and I/O

-Using the LPL transaction string it will apply them before pulling the data making it more computational friendly
+Using the LPL transaction string it will filter the data set on the query of data from the database

 <!-- FIXED WIDTH FILES VS. DELIMETED -->